Fort Bend District Court and County Court Plan

 FEE AND EXPENSE PAYMENT PROCESS

-B. If a judge disapproves the requested amount of payment, the judge shall make written findings stating the amount that the judge approves and each reason for approving an amount different from the requested amount, pursuant to Art.
+1. Denial of Fee.
+If a judge disapproves the requested amount of payment, the judge shall make written findings stating the amount that the judge approves and each reason for approving an amount different from the requested amount, pursuant to Art.
 26.05(c), Texas Code of Criminal Procedure.

-C. Reasonable and Necessary Expenses
+1. Reasonable and Necessary Expenses.

 1. The appointment of and reimbursement for reasonable and necessary investigation, mental health, and other expert witness expenses with prior Court approval shall be as provided by Art.
 26.05(d) and Art.
 26.052(f) and (g) Texas Code of Criminal Procedure and only upon written motion and prior approval of the trial judge.
 A timely, complete, and true statement of expenses incurred by the person appointed shall be submitted to the trial judge with the request for reimbursement by appointed counsel, including a certification by said counsel that the expenses were duly rendered by the said claimant.